microsoft/live-share-sdk/packages/live-share-react/README.md

 const allowedUserRoles = ["Organizer", "Presenter"]; // roles allowed to edit synchronized prompt/completion const defaultPrompt = `You are a helpful, friendly, and polite chat bot.`;
-const automaticCompletions = true; // optional. when true, completions automatically send when the prompt is changed (debounced)

 export function ChatGPT() {
   const {